Daniel-KM/Omeka-plugin-Tagging/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

-The Tagging plugin can uses Omeka ReCaptchas.
+The Tagging plugin can use Omeka ReCaptchas.
 You need to get keys to this service and set them in the general preferences.

 The plugin can use [GuestUser] if it is installed.